How to keep your attendees engaged is an ever-trending topic of concern for event organizers and marketers.

 - The facilitator can start the conversation in the chat with a simple “hello” to get the ball rolling, this often helps to break the ice for further discussions between participants

-10) Multiplying opportunities for spontaneous meetings
+10) Multiplying opportunities for spontaneous meetings during the online event

 To compensate for the lack of a physical meeting, increase the opportunities for participants to spontaneously exchange with other participants, partners, or speakers.